 3. Utilize ways to alleviate the burden of live updating

 You know I’m a fan of Planoly and how much time it saves me.
-Because of it, I’m able to map out a weeks worth of posts in about 2 hours.
-In addition, I utilize a link in my bio that let’s me add links for each post so I don’t have to go into the app every day and update my bio link for each blog post or product I mention.
-I use Metricool for this (and if you don’t want to pay for a scheduler, Metricool will automatically add links to any images pushed through their Instagram app, though they don’t yet have the ability to auto post to Instagram).
+Because of it, I’m able to map out a week’s worth of posts in about 2 hours.
+In addition, I utilize a link in my bio that lets me add links for each post so I don’t have to go into the app every day and update my bio link for each blog post or product I mention.
+I use Metricool for this (and if you don’t want to pay for a scheduler, Metricool will automatically add links to any images pushed through their Instagram app, though they don’t yet have the ability to auto-post to Instagram).

 4. Switch it up!

-Remember to test your strategy for a few weeks and switch things around if your engagement isn’t where you want it to be.
+Not all content marketing tips and ideas will work for everyone so remember to test your strategy for a few weeks and switch things around if your engagement isn’t where you want it to be.
 Nothing about this is set in stone, which is one of my favorite things about marketing!

 5. More you, less stock

 Jenna Kutcher did an experiment where she posted images for a month that were only of her and not generic or stock images and her engagement shot through the roof.
-Remember that this is a time where people buy from people, not faceless conglomerates so embrace that and show your beautiful face.
+Remember that this is a time when people buy from people, not faceless conglomerates so embrace that and show your beautiful face.
 If you’ve got employees, show them off working in your space, too (ask for their permission first, of course).
 If you’ve got fan pics, even better!
 Try to show the real people/fans behind the brand to get your followers to feel closer to you than your competitors.

 If you want more in-depth strategies about things like engagement or hashtags, I cover that hardcore in Gram Crackers so sign up here to get on the waitlist for the v2.0 release!